 Community health services across Bristol, North Somerset and South Gloucestershire (BNSSG) are currently being reviewed, before they are put out to tender next year.
-A survey is open until November 19th for you to have your say about these services.

 The Healthwatch Bristol survey will be open for 6 months with plans to speak to members of the public at selection of practices across the city.
 Healthwatch will analyse the results once the survey closes and present their findings in a report.